github/docs/content/issues/trying-out-the-new-projects-experience/creating-a-project.md

 Draft issues are useful to quickly capture ideas.

 1. Place your cursor in the bottom row of the project, next to the {% octicon "plus" aria-label="plus icon" %}.
-2. Type your idea, then press **Enter**.
+1. Type your idea, then press **Enter**.
+1. To add body text, click on the title of the draft issue.
+In the markdown input box that appears, enter the text for the draft issue body, then click **Save**.

-You can convert draft issues into issues.
-For more information, see [Converting draft issues to issues](#converting-draft-issues-to-issues).
+Draft issues can have a title, text body, assignees, and any custom fields from your project.
+In order to populate the repository, labels, or milestones for a draft issue, you must first convert the draft issue to an issue.
+For more information, see "[Converting draft issues to issues](#converting-draft-issues-to-issues)."

+{% note %}

+**Note**: Users will not receive notifications when they are assigned to or mentioned in a draft issue unless the draft issue is converted to an issue.

+{% endnote %}

 ### Issues and pull requests